Mandarin Oriental Bangkok

 For over 140 years, royalty, celebrities, dignitaries and distinguished travelers from Graham Greene to Rudyard Kipling have stayed in the legendary Oriental on the Chao Phraya River.
 The 368 rooms and suites, with views over the river and the city, are sumptuous.
-The 10 restaurants and bars, serving all types of Asian and Western cuisine, are in a class of their own: Le Normandie is one of the best French restaurants in all of Asia - with an opulent setting and a superb menu - and is frequented by members of the Thai Royal Family.
+The many restaurants and bars, serving all types of Asian and Western cuisine, are in a class of their own: Le Normandie is one of the best French restaurants in all of Asia - with an opulent setting and a superb menu - and is frequented by members of the Thai Royal Family.
 The Oriental Spa and fitness center are fabulous, with world-class treatments, equipment and facilities.
 This richly historical hotel has been consistently ranked by top publications as one of the world's finest hotels.
 The Oriental is a one-hour drive from Suvarnabhumi International Airport (BKK).

 Heritage: One of the most esteemed in Bangkok, this legendary hotel has a history going back over 140 years.
 It was here that Anna Leonowens stayed when she first arrived in Bangkok and later, the property was owned by her son, Louis.

 Literary Tradition: Enjoy a traditional English or Thai afternoon tea set in the light and airy Authors' Lounge, decked with white rattan furniture and dedications to iconic literary figures (Joseph Conrad, John le Carre, Graham Greene, and Somerset Maugham, to name but a few), many of whom stayed and wrote at the heritage hotel.